 Our vision is for Father Time to help families easily make bread and other family-favorite food staples where homemade quality beats packages from a store.
 In our busy family with four children we know how helpful it is to find and rely on wholesome, delicious foods that our kids will actually eat.
 It sure makes packing lunches, preparing snacks, and serving meals a lot better family experience…

 This isn’t just a business.
 It’s a passion project for our family to share a product and a cause that we deeply believe in.
-By providing a simple and convenient way to bring more wholesome food to the table, we hope to help families spend their precious time playing together, eating together, celebrating together, learning together, and serving together.
-So think of Father Time as your family's new food superhero, here to save your family time and give your table a big upgrade in delicious quality.
+By providing a simple and convenient way to bring more wholesome food to the table, we hope to help families spend their precious time eating better and playing more.

 We are Kara and Taylor West, parents of four young children, living in a lovely Rocky Mountain valley in Heber City, Utah.
 We hope you’ll join us together in this journey to make our food more wholesome and keep our families more together.

 Email us anytime with feedback, questions, or just to say hi.
 We would love to hear from you.